 The distinction between the two almost identical and completely arbitrary tiers is essentially the notion that tourists observe, while travellers experience.

-Tourists leave with a tan and a thinner wallet, while travellers gain valuable insight and life experience.
+Tourists leave with a tan and a thinner wallet, while travellers gain valuable insight and life experience when they decide to Stay in Luxury at Trisara Resort.

 Tourists are oblivious, while travellers are conscientious.